tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/console_output.rst

 Specifically, this will result in:

-* Translational dynamics: use the numerical results to update the ephemeris of the body with (using the default) a 6-th order Lagrange interpolation scheme to create a tabulated ephemeris
+* Translational dynamics: use the numerical results to reset the ephemeris of the body with (using the default) a 6-th order Lagrange interpolation scheme to create a tabulated ephemeris
-* Rotational dynamics: use the numerical results to update the rotational ephemeris of the body with (using the default) a 6-th order Lagrange interpolation scheme to create a tabulated rotation model
+* Rotational dynamics: use the numerical results to reset the rotational ephemeris of the body with (using the default) a 6-th order Lagrange interpolation scheme to create a tabulated rotation model
-* Mass dynamics: use the numerical results to update the mass function of the body with (using the default) a 6-th order Lagrange interpolation scheme
+* Mass dynamics: use the numerical results to reset the mass function of the body with (using the default) a 6-th order Lagrange interpolation scheme
 * Multi-type dynamics: automatically processes all of the constituent dynamics as listed above
 * Custom dynamics: no action